-Phase II of the project was implemented in FY 2008 and included testing and training on the new system, access to the Employer Outreach and Telework databases, and integration of the ridematching databases, landmarks, transit data and park-and-ride data of the separate Virginia commuter assistance programs that serve the Charlottesville, Hampton Roads, Richmond and Roanoke regions.
+Phase II of the project was implemented in FY 2008 and included testing and training on the new system, access to the Employer Outreach and Telework databases, and integration of five programs in Southern Virginia.

-During FY 2009, this project will include the testing of the Employer Outreach and Telework database access, system documentation, and the development and testing of the modules for evaluation and surveys, special events and regional incentive tracking.
+This project will include the testing of the Employer Outreach and Telework database access, system documentation, and the development and testing of the modules for evaluation and surveys, special events and regional incentive tracking.
 This project will be coordinated with Commuter Connections local jurisdictions and funding agencies.

-Cost Estimate: TDM Software System Project Consultant: \$249,00
+Cost Estimate: TDM Software System Project Consultant: \$199,500

-(Estimated Cost Includes \$49,500 for Data and PC Costs) COG/TPB Staff Oversight: \$ 27,846
+(Estimated Cost Includes \$49,500 for Data and PC Costs) COG/TPB Staff Oversight: \$27,846